sguox002/leetcode/leetcode-all.md

 ->>

 ### build from previous solution.
-<<-1687.
-Delivering boxes from storage to ports
-problem:
-- boxes are given in array with weight and destination port.
-- ship limited by max number of boxes and max weight.
-- order shall be the given order.
-- must return to storage at the end.
-- even on the ship and the deliver shall be made in order.
-Intuition: dp, since you have a lot of options, and each options will affect the later options. using some greedy approach:
-- neighboring same port order will only have one trip.
-- load as many as possible boxes on ship with the restrictions
-- add ith item, and pop out oldest to satisfy restrictions (greedy)
-- if the popped one is the same with our oldest, keep popping (greedy) ->>

 <<- 1641 Count Sorted Vowel Strings
 given length n.
 - dp[i,j] represents number of sorted vowel string ending with char j. the previous char shall be <=curr char. dp[i,j]+=dp[i-1,k] k<=j.